01_SustainableProteinPowders_Banner.webp

 Whey protein is a sustainable protein powder for now, but consider switching

-Fun Fact: Pea protein is estimated to be between 4x and 7x less greenhouse gas-emitting than milk protein when the production of raw ingredients is compared side-by-side.
-This clearly shows that if dairy farmers were to start producing milk just to make whey protein products, plant-based products like pea protein would be a far more sustainable choice.11
+Pea protein is estimated to be between 4x and 7x less greenhouse gas-emitting than milk protein when the production of raw ingredients is compared side-by-side.
+This clearly shows that if dairy farmers were to start producing milk just to make whey protein products, plant-based products like pea protein would be a far more sustainable choice.

-Of course, protein supplements made from dairy alternatives are also accessible to more people too – for example, whey protein may not be suitable for vegans or those who are particularly sensitive to lactose.
-So if you’re looking to avoid dairy for health, moral, religious or personal reasons, plant-based alternatives are highly sustainable alternative protein sources.
+Of course, protein supplements made from dairy alternatives are ]accessible to more people – for example, whey protein may not be suitable for vegans or those who are particularly sensitive to lactose.
+So, if you’re looking to avoid dairy for health, ethical, religious or personal reasons, plant-based alternatives are highly sustainable alternative protein sources.

 Related articles